JustCarmen/fancy_database_backup/README.md

 You need a working installation of <a href="http://www.mysqldumper.net">MySQLDumper</a>.
 This is NOT provided as part of this module.

-*Note: MySQLDumper is incompatiable with PHP7.
+*Note: MySQLDumper is incompatible with PHP7.
 [Read this issue for more information](https://github.com/JustCarmen/fancy_database_backup/issues/1).*

 Installation of MySQLDumper
 ---------------------------